FindNode

 {retval: true}

-To obtain the Audio size, the query can be mixed and still obtain the identical result:
+To obtain the Audio size, different queries can be mixed and still obtain the identical result:

 >> device.sendAai({query:"TP:all&&T:Main storage&&VG:2&&XT:Audio&&OX:1", action:"getText"})